shreejata-dot/Preverbal-gestures/README.md

 The beauty of this coding scheme is that it can be applied to identify gesture types in children and adults, as we have done [here](https://github.com/shreejata-dot/gestures-in-conversations)
 Moreover, this coding scheme can also be used to examine how gestures align with pre-speech vocalisations and emerging speech in infants, like [here](https://github.com/shreejata-dot/gesture-vocal-alignment), as well as co-speech gesture alignlent, as [here](https://github.com/shreejata-dot/gestures-in-conversations)

+## Follow-up paper

+We conducted annotation for the 6 infants upto 36-months of age to look at the developmental changes in gesture forms, functions and meanings in the first three years of life.
+The article is in review.
+So watch this space for more!